 - An August 27, 2017 PalInfo article notes that Deri stated that “Ghaith is still an active member of the banned Popular Front for the Liberation of Palestine (PFLP) and in contact with its leaders abroad, so his departure for other countries would contribute to strengthening the objectives of his organization and thus harm Israel’s security.”

 - According to Samidoun, Ghaith, a Jerusalem resident, was banned from entering the West Bank between September 28, 2014 and March 15, 2015.

 - According to Al-Haq, in 2012, Abdul-latif Ghaith was banned by Israel from travelling internationally.

 - According to Addameer, he was banned from entering the West Bank in 2011.
 Electronic Intifada reported that this ban continued until at least April 2014.

 - A 2009 article by Ma’an News Agency refers to Gaith as a member of the PFLP’s “political bureau.”

 - Jarrar was arrested on October 31, 2019 on suspicions of “involvement in terror activity.”
 On December 18, 2019, it was revealed that Jarrar has “emerged as the head of the PFLP in the West Bank and responsible for all the organization’s activities” (emphasis added).
+In September 2021, Jarrar was released from prison.
 According to her indictment:

 - Jarrar was indicted on one count of holding a position in an illegal organization, dating back to June 2016.